search ]

 500 Error Caused by Active Theme Issue

-If you still encounter a 500 error and can’t access the WordPress admin interface, proceed to the next steps.
 If the issue is resolved and you can access the admin, the problem was with the theme you were using.
-At this point, if you didn’t modify the theme to cause the issue, you might consider finding a new theme, contacting the theme developer for help, or trying to fix the problem yourself.
+At this point, if you didn’t modify the theme yourself, you might consider contacting the theme developer for help, finding a new theme, or trying to fix the problem yourself.

 To troubleshoot yourself or provide more information to the theme developer, refer to the section below on enabling Debug Mode in WordPress.